Frequently Asked Questions

 What is a Medicare rebate and how does it work?

-Medicare provides 10 psychology session rebates + additional 10 rebates (till June 2022) under a GP Mental Health Care Plan per Calender year.
-For clinical psychologists, this means the rebate that you can claim for each session is $128.40.
-For general psychologists, the rebate is $87.45.
-Sometimes, your doctor may choose to refer you under the Enhanced Primary Care Program, in which case the rebate is $54.60.
-We usually recommend for doctors to refer specifically under the GPMHTP/Mental Health Care Plan as it is specifically designed for psychology sessions while EPC which is 5 sessions is utilised for clients for management of a chronic disease.
-This includes your allocation for other professionals such as osteopaths, physiotherapists, podiatrists, diabetic educators etc which you may need.
+Medicare provides 10 psychology session rebates + additional 10 rebates (till December 2022) under a GP Mental Health Care Plan per Calender year.
+For clinical psychologists, this means the rebate that you can claim for each session is $129.55.
+For general psychologists, the rebate is $88.25.
+We usually recommend for doctors to refer specifically under the GPMHTP/Mental Health Care Plan as it is specifically designed for psychology sessions.

 For referral to be valid, your doctor must issue you a referral letter addressed to Psychologist or Bright Mind Psychology accompanied by a GP Mental Health Care Plan.
 When you attend for your first psychology session, you must bring your Medicare card in order for your rebate to apply.
 Normal fees apply otherwise without the rebate.

 Do I need to do anything or bring anything for my first session?
 What can I expect to happen?